Special education: The Netherlands

 A strong emphasis is placed on the specific needs and positive capabilities of the individual, rather than on limitations.
 Disabilities are normally documented by experts.

 Norway

 The National Support System for Special Needs Education (Statped) is managed by the Norwegian Directorate for Education and Training.
-The general objective for Statped is to give guidance and support to those in charge of the education in municipalities and county administrations to ensure that children, young people and adults with major and special educational needs are secured well-advised educational and developmental provisions.
+The general objective for Statped is to give guidance and support to those in charge of the education in municipalities and county administrations to ensure that children, young people and adults with major and special educational needs are secured and well-advised with educational and developmental provisions.
 The institutions affiliated with Statped offer a broad spectrum of services.
-Statped consists of 13 resource centres owned by the State, and 4 units for special education, where Statped buys services.
+Statped consists of 13 resource centres owned by the state, and four units for special education, where Statped buys services.
 These centres offer special educational guidance and support for local authorities and county administrations.

 Portugal

 Disabled students have a "guaranteed right" to appropriate accommodations on assessments.
 Schools are generally considered autonomous.